Interior cocoon: Onboard technologies for improved passenger safety

 A radar to detect presence of passengers in the vehicle

 The Life Presence Detection System uses interior radar and AI algorithms to detect if there’s life or not in the car.
 Result: no more children or pets forgotten in the back of the car anymore thanks to this additional safety technology.
-Once the engine is turned off and the car is locked, if the car detects that a person or a pet is still inside the vehicle, the system activates an audible and visual alarm on a smartphone.
+Once the engine is turned off and the car is locked, if the car detects that a person is still inside the vehicle, the system can activate an audible and visual alarm on a smartphone.

-Valeo’s “Life Presence Detection” solution is based on a 60 GHz radar using a millimeter wave detection system to detect in real-time occupants’ body movements, as subtle as breathing-related chest movements, even under visual obstacles such as clothing, blankets, etc.
+Valeo’s “Life Presence Detection” solution is based on a 60 GHz radar using a millimeter wave detection system to detect in real-time occupants’ body movements, even under visual obstacles such as clothing, blankets, etc.

 Such systems with passenger movement detection are usually integrated in the vehicle roof liner and must be able to detect or assess the presence of a child or a pet in a locked vehicle and either provide warnings for as long as necessary or intervene to mitigate the risk of hyperthermia.